 Belize is located on the Caribbean coast of northern Central America at 17°15′ north of the equator and 88°45′ west of the Prime Meridian on the Yucatán Peninsula.
-It shares a border on the north with the Mexican state of Quintana Roo, on the west with the Guatemalan department of El Petén, and on the south with the Guatemalan department of Izabal.
+Central America is the isthmus that connects North America with South America.
+The country shares a land and sea border on the north with the Mexican state of Quintana Roo, a land border on the west with the Guatemalan department of El Petén, and a sea border on the south with the Guatemalan department of Izabal.
 It is about two hours by air from Miami, or Dallas-Fort Worth.
-It is an easy two day drive through Mexico from the Texas border.
+It is an easy two-day drive through Mexico from the Texas border.
 The land border with Mexico is at Chetumal City.

 The area of the country totals 22,960 square kilometers (8,860 sq. mi), an area twice the size of Jamaica, and slightly larger than El Salvador or Massachusetts.
 The abundance of lagoons along the coasts and in the northern interior reduces the actual land area to 21,400 square kilometers (8,300 sq. mi).
 Being a small country, it is no wonder most people need to ask: Where Is Belize?